How to Play

 Assign the Piñata Stick

-Give the Piñata Stick Card to the youngest player (or decided on your own).
+Give the Piñata Stick Card to the youngest player (or decide who gets it own your own).
 This card stays in front of the player who has it.
-You don’t hold it with your other cards in hand
+You don’t hold it with your other cards in hand.

 The Count Starts at 5